February 28th

 Commentary:

 Brass pots make noise generously at the slightest instigation!
-Gold, on the other hand, doesn't draw noisy attention onto itself.
-Gold is a rarer metal which has more value in terms of quality.
-Unlike brass, gold doesn't lose lustre over time.
-(Although brass can gain back its shine when cleaned, it also tarnishes fast.)
-Yet, clinking gold doesn't generate much noise.
-This fact is used as a metaphor for things of more qualitative essence, and that they do not propagate much clamor about themselves.
+Gold, on the other hand, doesn't draw noisy attention to itself.
+It is a rarer metal that has more value in terms of quality.
+Unlike brass, gold doesn't lose luster over time.
+(Although brass can gain its shine back when cleaned, it also tarnishes fast.)
+Yet, clinking gold does not generate much noise.

-Mundane things like gossip, are not proactive towards the betterment of all.
+The poet has used this fact as a metaphor for things of more qualitative essence, and that they do not propagate much clamor about themselves.
+Mundane things like gossip are not proactive towards the betterment of anyone.
 However, they will come in all kinds of flashy hues and shades.
 They generate noise in the minds of people and become topics of interest.
 But in reality, they are distractive just like brass.

 pada vigrahaH: